esyede/rakit/packages/docs/data/websocket.md

 # WebSocket

-The WebSocket package provides real-time communication capabilities for Rakit applications using the WebSocket protocol.
+Real-time communication over the WebSocket protocol.

 ## Installation

-The WebSocket package is included in the Rakit core framework.
-No additional installation is required.
+Included in the core framework; nothing to install.

 ## Configuration